-Thinking that the STATE give us the right to care for our children is moving with rapid speed in many circles, and unless we want to forever lose that right, we need to take back our freedoms in a tangible way.
+Thinking that “the STATE gives us the right to care for our children” is moving with rapid speed in many circles, and unless we want to forever lose that right, we need to take back our freedoms in a tangible way.
 Taking control over our kids education is perhaps the most visible.

 Other Schooling Options